hiuhuyn/flutter_comic/README.md

 # nettruyen

-Use clean architecture and block to build a story reading application.
+Use clean architecture and bloc to build a story reading application.

 ## Api